Main content

 Biography

-Before entering the legal academy full time, Professor Strong practiced with Weil, Gotshal & Manges LLP in London and New York and with Baker & McKenzie LLP in Chicago.
-During her years in practice, Professor Strong handled complex commercial disputes involving both private parties and state and other public entities in US and English courts.
+Before entering the legal academy, Strong practiced as a US-qualified lawyer and English solicitor with Weil, Gotshal & Manges LLP in London and New York and as Counsel with Baker & McKenzie LLP in Chicago.
+During her years in practice, Strong handled complex commercial disputes involving both private parties and state and other public entities in US and English courts.
 She also represented clients in bilateral and multilateral arbitrations seated in a wide variety of jurisdictions and proceeding under the auspices of the PCA, the ICC, the ICDR, the LCIA, the AAA and the UNCITRAL Arbitration Rules.